Skip to main content

 5

-You cannot disable or delete your own account from the UI — this prevents accidental self-lockout.
+You cannot disable or delete your own account.
+Ask another admin to do this if needed.

 Groups